Limitations of Randomization Tests in Finite Samples: Abstract

 \section{Abstract}

-{ Randomization tests yield exact finite-sample Type 1 error control when the null satisfies the randomization hypothesis.
-However, achieving these guarantees in practice often requires stronger conditions than the null hypothesis of primary interest.
-For instance, sign-change tests for mean zero require symmetry and fail to control finite-sample error for non-symmetric mean-zero distributions.
-We investigate whether such limitations stem from specific test choices or reflect a fundamental inability to construct valid randomization tests for certain hypotheses.
-We develop a framework providing a simple necessary and sufficient condition for when null hypotheses admit randomization tests.
-Applying this framework to one-sample tests, we provide characterizations of which nulls satisfy this condition for both finite and continuous supports.
-In doing so, we prove that certain null hypotheses --- including mean zero --- do not admit randomization tests.
-We further show that nulls that admit randomization tests based on linear group actions correspond only to subsets of symmetric or normal distributions.
-Overall, our findings affirm that practitioners are not inadvertently incurring additional Type 1 error when using existing tests and further motivate focusing on the asymptotic validity of randomization tests. }
+{ Randomization tests deliver exact finite-sample Type 1 error control when the null satisfies the randomization hypothesis.
+In practice, achieving these guarantees often requires stronger conditions than the null hypothesis of primary interest.
+For example, sign-change tests of mean zero require symmetry and need not control finite-sample size for non-symmetric mean-zero distributions.
+We investigate whether the mismatch between the null and the invariance conditions required for exactness reflects the use of particular transformations or a more fundamental limitation.
+We provide a simple necessary and sufficient condition for a null hypothesis to admit a randomization test.
+Applying this framework to one-sample problems, we characterize the nulls that admit randomization tests on finite supports and derive impossibility results on continuous supports.
+In particular, we show that several common nulls, including mean zero, do not admit randomization tests.
+We further show that, among one-sample tests using linear group actions, the admissible nulls are limited to subsets of symmetric or Gaussian distributions.
+These results confirm that the absence of exact finite-sample validity is inherent for many commonly studied nulls and that practitioners using existing tests are not foregoing feasible exact alternatives. }